uaf-math-stats/dms-public-docs/mathgradcert/PROGRAMREQUIRES.md

   * MATH F661 Optimization
   * MATH F663 Graph Theory

-* Complete any two elective courses from the following lists: Any 3 or 4 credit MATH course at the 600- or 400- level.
-(At most one of these courses may be at the 400- level.) [**6-8 credits**]
+* Complete any two elective courses from the following: Any 3 or 4 credit MATH course at the 600- or 400- level, except for M698 and M699.
+At most one of these courses may be at the 400- level. [**6-8 credits**]

 Total: **12 credits**